dhansel/PaperTapeReader/README.md

 see the bottom of the [PaperTapeReader.ino](firmware/PaperTapeReader/PaperTapeReader.ino) file).
 You can then select one of these files here.
 The reader will then compare any data read on the tape to the stored data and immediately exit and show an error if a difference is found.

+##Mechanical Construction

+I kept the mechanical construction pretty simple (using just 1x2s and plywood).
+Still using the Lego axles and wheels for spools from my first prototype because I still haven't found a solution that works better than that setup.

+The two paper guides you can see in the picture at the top of the page are useful when running at lower speeds where motor power regulates up and down.
+They introduce some drag that stops the tape from unspooling too fast (due to momentum) when the motor regulates down.
+They are not needed when only running at full speed.